msahmarani/live-hls-stream-monitor/CONTRIBUTING.md

 - Ensure **error handling** works correctly
 - Test with and without **FFmpeg/FFprobe** installed
 - Verify **cross-platform compatibility** when possible
+- **Privacy compliance**: Ensure no data is stored or transmitted unnecessarily

 ### Documentation